 (Notice to Producers: We write very few HO-8 policies because most properties that qualify for the Iowa FAIR Plan's HO-8 program do not belong in the Plan.
 There is almost always a voluntary market if the property owner is diligent about finding coverage.
 The other option is to place the property in the Iowa FAIR Plan's Dwelling Property Program and add an HO-4 policy from your available voluntary market.)

 Homeowners 8 policies may be issued for owner-occupied single-family homes located in Iowa.
 Applicants must have received a notice of rejection, non-renewal, or cancellation from an insurer within the past six months.
-Properties are ineligible for the Homeowners 8 Program if one or more of the following conditions are present:
+Properties are ineligible for the Homeowners 8 Program if one or more of the conditions listed below are present.